TarlanZiyadov/tarlanziyadov.github.io/_posts/2022-09-11-power-of-slack-apps-in-automation.markdown

 Since **Incoming WebHooks** are deprecated, Slack introduced a new feature called **Slack Apps**.
 (Read more on the [official Slack website](https://api.slack.com/apps).)

-With Slack Apps, you get full control over notifications—not only the payload itself but also the interactivity with them.
+With Slack Apps, you get full control over notifications not only the payload itself but also the interactivity with them.
 The concept is similar to Incoming WebHooks but with much more flexibility:

 - You can customize the payload extensively.
 - You can allow users to interact with notifications by providing options.